Keep on Studying Abroad

 Think about timing

-- The Education Abroad Office is encouraging students to plan for spring 2021 travel.
-Advantages for planning towards spring 2021:
+- The Education Abroad Office is encouraging students to plan for summer 2021 travel.
+Advantages for planning toward summer 2021:

-- Many scholarships available for spring 2021 study open up the beginning of fall semester.
+- Many scholarships available for summer 2021 study open up during the winter.
 See our scholarship listing for more information about deadlines.

 - You’ll have plenty of time to plan and organize your academic schedule around your study abroad.